Pen Green Centre for Children and Their Families

 School Direct Salaried trainees are employed as an unqualified teacher in a school during their training year.
 In the Spring Term, all trainees are given the opportunity to experience a placement with an alternate age phase either in EYFS or Key Stage 1 at a different school.

-The trainee is linked with a school based trainer (SBT) who is their mentor and guide for the year.
+Every trainee is linked with a school based tutor (SBT), a mentor and guide for the year.
 The SBT will be based in the trainee’s home school.
-The SBT works closely with the trainee in school on a daily basis: carrying out lesson observations, setting training targets and helping to organise in-school training opportunities to enhance and develop the trainee’s practice.
+The SBT works closely with the trainee in school on a daily basis; carrying out lesson observations, setting training targets and helping to organise in-school training opportunities which will enhance and develop the trainee’s practice.

-Salaried trainee teachers are employed by their school full time as an unqualified teacher throughout their training year.
+Salaried trainees are employed by their school full time as an unqualified teacher during their training year.
 Course fees will be paid by the employing school.